jtv/libpqxx/include/pqxx/doc/datatypes.md

 Specialise `string_traits`
 -------------------------

 This part is the most work.
-You can skip it for types that are _always_ null, but those will be rare.
+You can skip it for types that are always null, but of course those are extremely rare.

-The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store, also known as "the heap".
-In other words, the API minimises use of `new`/`delete`, even ones hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for speed.
+The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store (a.k.a. "the heap").
+In other words, the API minimises use of `new`/`delete`, even ones hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for maximum speed.

 Start by specialising the `pqxx::string_traits` template.
+It has conversion functions going in both directions: from a C++ value to an SQL string, and from an SQL string to a C++ value.
+You don't absolutely have to implement both.
-You don't absolutely have to implement all parts of this API.
-Generally, if it compilers, you're OK for the time being.
+Generally, if the code you need compiles, you're OK for the time being.
 Just bear in mind that future libpqxx versions may change the API — or how it uses the API internally.
-In fact libpqxx 8.0 extends the conversion API in several ways.
+In fact libpqxx 8.0 made a lot of changes compared to 7.x.

-As of 8.0, this is what a specialisation of `string_traits` should look like:
+As of 8.0, this is what a full specialisation of `string_traits` looks like:

 ```cxx
     namespace pqxx